Alphaopen/alphalogic_api/docs/alphalogic_api.rst

 Handlers
 -------

-The handlers are executed when the corresponding event occurs.
-There are three handlers which can be installed to control the state of the adapter after calling some functions:
+The handlers are executed when the corresponding condition occurs.
+There are three handlers which can be installed to control the workflow of the adapter after calling some functions:

-1) Handle for request available children of node:
+1) Request on child objects of the adapetr object:
 ::
     def handle_get_available_children(self):
     return [